Jetraw/hdf5/readme.md

 - Jetraw and Dpcore installed and running in your system.
 Also included in the system PATH.
 - Python 3.7+ and h5py 3.2.0+
 - HDF5 1.8.11+
+- For writing compressed files a valid License is needed.

 ## Install Windows